 Here are some key points about piles.
 More detail and supporting information is in the main article.

-- The size of piles can vary and are found inside or outside the anus.
+- The size of piles can vary, and they are found inside or outside the anus.

-- A doctor can usually diagnose piles rapidly on examination.
+- A doctor can usually diagnose piles on examination.

 What are piles?